 Many foods and drinks that carry the label “sugar-free” may contain some form of artificial sweetener.

-The following are likely to contain aspartame:
+The following could contain aspartame:

 - diet soda

-- sugar-free candy
+- sugar-free puddings

-- sugar-free ice cream
+- low-fat or light ice cream and popsicles

 - maple syrup